 After analyzing the search terms performance and timing, you want to analyse the last years Google Ads campaigns performance to see if you can improve anything on the previous year.

 In particular, what campaign types did you run, and what campaigns performed best?

 Allocating your budget towards the campaign types that work best will be essential to secure a good ROI.
 Again, it is important to evaluate the timing of performance.

 Shopping Campaign Analysis

-Particularly important for retailers are Google Shopping campaigns.
-Go to the products tab in Google Ads and analyse last-year product performance on Google Shopping.
+Google Shopping campaigns are particularly important for retailers.
+Go to the products tab in Google Ads and analyse the previous year’s product performance on Google Shopping.

 - What are the products that drove the most conversions?